vignesh-hegde/Stegonography/README.md

 # LSB Stegonography

-The project hides a secret message within a bigger one so that neither its existence nor its content can be discovered.
+The project hides a secret message within a bigger Image so that neither its existence nor its content can be discovered.

 ## Screenshots